 The background of this case is as follows.
 This was a very long term marriage, lasting 39 years.
 The parties divorced in 2008, settling their case by separation agreement, which provided that the husband would pay the wife $1,539 a week until either party died or the wife remarried.

 When the husband filed his complaint for modification 2013, he asked the court to terminate his alimony obligation, terminate his obligation to reimburse her for the cost of health insurance payments, and terminate his obligation to provide life insurance for her benefit.

-Mr. Rodman’s argument was further distinct from that in the Chin case in that it cited a specific provision of the law in support of his interpretation of the legislative intent of the act.
-Legislative intent is essentially the purpose the legislature had in enacting the act.
+Mr. Rodman’s argument was further distinct from that in the Chin case in that it cited a specific provision of the law in support of his interpretation of the legislative intent of the Act.
+Legislative intent is essentially the purpose the legislature had in enacting the Act.
 The more a judge understands what the legislature was trying to accomplish with an act, the easier ambiguities can be resolved.
-Specifically Mr. Rodman argues that because an uncodified provision of the Act provides that unmerged or otherwise nonmodifiable provisions of alimony agreements cannot be modified, then merged alimony words must remain modifiable and because the law had added additional means for modifying or terminating, those additional means should be available to Mr. Rodman in modifying or terminating his obligation.
+Specifically, Mr. Rodman argued that because an uncodified provision of the Act provides that unmerged or otherwise nonmodifiable provisions of alimony agreements cannot be modified, then merged alimony words must remain modifiable and because the law had added additional means for modifying or terminating, those additional means should be available to Mr. Rodman in modifying or terminating his obligation.